Supporting your young person at Warwick

 Starting at University

 Especially when students start at University, the adjustment process can take time.
 Experience shows us that one of the biggest concerns for new undergraduate students is making friends.
 A degree of anxiety is a normal part of life, particularly when faced with new situations.
 Whilst they may feel like they are in the minority, we can assure you, they are not.
-The information on homesickness, culture shock and emotional resilience from our website may prove helpful.
-Most students will adjust within a number of weeks, but if your daughter or son is still struggling, please encourage them to get in touch via our Wellbeing Portal.
+Information on transitions and settling in, culture shock and emotional resilience from our website may prove helpful.
+Most students will adjust within a number of weeks, but if your young person is still struggling, please encourage them to get in touch via our Wellbeing Portal.
 Whilst your natural tendency might be to intervene and help them, we would encourage you to explore with them what they might do to help themselves and to take appropriate action.
 If they talk about wanting to come home, it might be more appropriate to encourage them to stay at Warwick and arrange a time for you to visit them.
 Remind them of the importance of taking care of their own wellbeing - a healthy sleep, diet, and exercise routine is really key to a positive all-round student experience.
 Watch this short video to see how adversity can help people to grow.

-Agree with your daughter/son (ideally before they leave home) how often you will communicate and how.
+Agree with your young person (ideally before they leave home) how often you will communicate and how.
 Remember to encourage the right balance of contact with you vs investment in new relationships, and gradually encourage a move from the former to the latter.
 Keeping in regular contact with them will enable you to be part of their experience.

 Remember that the first few weeks are very busy and exciting, which means there is also the potential for it to be tiring and stressful.
-Encourage your daughter/son to try new things and take advantage of the very wide range of opportunities on offer - all tastes are catered for.
+Encourage your young person to try new things and take advantage of the very wide range of opportunities on offer - all tastes are catered for.